Sofia Quintino

 Sofia Quintino (1879-1964) was one of the first female physicians to graduate in Portugal.
-An active feminist, who opposed the Portuguese monarchy, she played a particularly important role in developing a secular nursing service, in a country where nursing had previously been the preserve of nuns.
+An active feminist, who opposed the Portuguese monarchy and feudalism, she played a particularly important role in developing a secular nursing service, in a country where nursing had previously been the preserve of nuns.

 Background and career

 Sofia da Conceição Quintino was born in 1879 in the village of Lamas, in the municipality of Cadaval, in Portugal.
 She attended the Escola Médico-Cirúrgica de Lisboa (Medical-Surgical School of Lisbon), the institution that would eventually become the Faculty of Medicine at the University of Lisbon.
 After graduation, with a thesis entitled Some Words Regarding the Sensitization of Bacteria, she worked as an assistant at the clinical analysis laboratory that served Lisbon's public hospitals.
 Between 1918 and 1948 she was head of the Physiotherapy Services in public hospitals in Lisbon, also working as a general doctor and a high-school teacher.
 Midway through her career she returned to university and in 1931 graduated from the Faculty of Medicine of the University of Paris.